-A pound of sugar to a pint of fruit is a safe rule.
-The sirup should be skimmed carefully, the fruit thoroughly cooked, and when set away, the jars should be coverd air-tight, and placed in a cool, dark place.
+To take 1 lb. sugar to 1 pt. fruit is a safe rule.
+The syrup should be skimmed carefully, the fruit thoroughly cooked, and when set away the jars should be covered air-tight and placed in a cool, dark place.

 Preserved Quinces.
-I

-Peel, core and drop into cold water to preserve color and form.
-Take a pound of sugar for every pound of fruit.
-Make a sirup of the sugar with a pint of water to every pound.
-Boil fast, drop in the fruit and continue to boil till the fruit is cooked soft, strain out, and boil down the sirup till the water has boiled out; then pour, over the fruit, can, or seal in jars.
+Peel, core, and drop into cold water to preserve color and form.
+Take 1 lb. sugar to 1 lb. fruit.
+Make syrup of the sugar with 1 pt. water to 1 lb. sugar.
+Boil fast, drop in the fruit and continue to boil till the fruit is cooked soft, strain out, and boil down the syrup till the water has boiled out; then pour over the fruit, can, or seal in jars.

-Peaches and Pears I
+Peaches and Pears

-May be preserved in the same way, either whole or halved or quartered.
+may be preserved in the same way, either whole, halved, or quartered.